math2001/FileManager/docs/commands.md

 }
 ```

+If you don't know what [Cmder](http://cmder.net) is, I recommend having a look, it's pretty cool.
+(for Windows user)

 #### On other platform

-If you're on mac, it might be a bit harder.
+If you're on Mac, it might be a bit harder.
 Why?
-Because I don't have a Mac, so I can try to see if what I'm going to tell you is actualy working.
+Because I don't have a Mac, so I cannot try to see
+if what I'm going to tell you is *actually* working.
 Here's what I found:

 `open -a Terminal` should open a new terminal.
 So, here's the config I'd recommend using: